LLNL/Umpire/docs/sphinx/getting_started.rst

 file that can help you use Umpire in other projects.
-By setting `umpire_DIR` to point to the root of your Umpire installation, you can call ``find_package(umpire)`` inside your CMake project and Umpire will be automatically detected and available for use in your own project.
+By setting `umpire_DIR` to point to the root of your Umpire installation, you can call ``find_package(umpire)`` inside your CMake project and Umpire will be automatically detected and available for use.

 -----------
 Basic Usage